meker12/commerce-channels.en/help/amazon-sales-channel/active-listings.md

 ---
 title: Active Listings
-description: The Amazon Sales Channel provides the Active tab to monitor active Amazon listings and that are matched to a product in your Adobe Commerce catalog.
+description: The Amazon sales channel provides the Active tab to monitor active Amazon listings and that are matched to a product in your Adobe Commerce catalog.
 ---

 # Active listings